raganwald/raganwald.github.com/_posts/2013-04-19-another-look-at-sequence.md

 )();
 {% endhighlight %}

-Oror links these functions together and skips the remainder of the sequence if any function returns something truthy like a non-zero integer, which is exactly the functionality you want (or would want if you could solve the async problem.
+`oror` links these functions together and skips the remainder of the sequence if any function returns something truthy like a non-zero integer.
+This is exactly the functionality you want (or would want if you could solve the async problem.
 Stay tuned!).

 ### drying up

 This code is not DRY.
-Furthermore, the explicit calls to decorators like maybe and oror imply that these are the concerns of individual functions, when we are really thinking that this is a property of the sequence of functions itself.
+Furthermore, the explicit calls to decorators like `maybe` and `oror` imply that these are the concerns of individual functions, when we are really thinking that this is a property of the sequence of functions itself.

-What we want is a way to say that the group of functions is governed by maybe, andand, or oror semantics.
+What we want is a way to say that the group of functions is governed by `maybe`, `andand`, or `oror` semantics.
 And we can do that, thanks to the way two different features interact.

 First, *sequence* has flattening semantics.
 Meaning, you can pass in functions or arrays of functions as you please: